Peilike2/tfm_bigdata_viu_enriqueprieto/doc/paso03/README.md

-[^ReferenciaMultilínea]: Every new line should be prefixed with 2 spaces.
+[^ReferenciaMultilinea]: Every new line should be prefixed with 2 spaces.
   This allows you to have a footnote with multiple lines.
 [Subir](#top)